tummfm/jax-sgmc/docs/usage/potential.rst

 Stochastic Potential
 ______________________

-The stochastic potential is computed automatically from the likelihood of a single observation.
+The stochastic potential is computed automatically from the prior and likelihood of a single observation.

   >>>
   >>> stochastic_potential_fn = potential.minibatch_potential(prior,